apostrophecms/seo/README.md

         seoJsonLdBook: {
           label: 'Book Details',
           type: 'object',
-          help: 'Structured data fields for Book schema.',
+          help: 'Structured data fields for the Book schema.',
           if: {
-            // Only show when the "Book" schema type is selected
+            // Only show when the JSON-LD schema type is `Book`
             seoJsonLdType: 'Book'
           },
           fields: {